dsoman24/minesweeper/README.md

     - <b>Write up how to do this</b>
 5. Pick the least likely TileSet.
 This is the TileSet with the lowest probability of containing a mine.
 Then, randomly pick a Tile within this TileSet, and clear it.
 The game state is now updated, and we repeat from the start until the game ends (either a win or a loss).

+## JavaFX and GUI

+Compile with: javac --module-path /path/javafx-sdk-11.0.2/lib --add-modules javafx.controls *.java

+Run with: java --module-path /path/javafx-sdk-11.0.2/lib --add-modules javafx.controls Game

+Uses a simple file-based leaderboard system, saving the results into a local csv file in the same directory as the game.

 ## Some sources: